Kong/charts/charts/gateway-operator/README.md

 helm install kgo kong/gateway-operator -n kong-system --create-namespace
 ```

+## Minimal supported versions

+This chart supports operator versions starting from 1.2.0.

 ### CRD management

 Helm 3 introduced a simplified CRD management method that is safer than what was